joshuaabrookuk/CV/README.md

 <div align="center">
 <p><b>Interests and hobbies include</b><br></p></div>

 As well as yoga, home fitness and wild swimming I enjoy graphic design, cooking and sewing.
+I also have large comic and vinyl collections.